joblib/joblib/doc/parallel.rst

    **No** code should *run* outside of the "if __name__ == '__main__'" blocks, only imports and definitions.

+   The ``'loky'`` backend used by default in joblib 0.12 and later does not impose this anymore.

 Using the threading backend
 ===========================

-By default :class:`Parallel` uses the Python ``multiprocessing`` module to fork separate Python worker processes to execute tasks concurrently on separate CPUs.
+By default :class:`Parallel` uses the``'loky'`` backend module to start separate Python worker processes to execute tasks concurrently on separate CPUs.
 This is a reasonable default for generic Python programs but it induces some overhead as the input and output data need to be serialized in a queue for communication with the worker processes.

 If you know that the function you are calling is based on a compiled extension that releases the Python Global Interpreter Lock (GIL) during most of its